Table of Contents

 Traditional IRAs vs Taxable Brokerage Accounts

 The traditional IRA has no income limits; as long as someone has a taxable income, they can contribute to a traditional IRA.
-The gains, dividends, and interest earned in IRAs grow tax-free during contributing years.
+The gains, dividends, and interest earned in IRAs grow tax-deferred during contributing years.
 Contributions to a traditional IRA may be tax-deductible, though the benefits phase out if you have a high enough income.

 These limitations make a traditional IRA different from a taxable brokerage account, as taxable brokerage accounts do not have withdrawal restrictions and penalties.